- 18 years of age or above

 Leeds is a prosperous commercial, industrial, and manufacturing city in the north of England.
 It is also the cultural and sporting center for much of the region.
 In the City Centre, modern offices have developed alongside fine old buildings like the Town Hall and the Corn Exchange.
-Impressive new shopping precincts complement traditional Victorian arcades, and have created a fine regional shopping center.
+Impressive new shopping precincts complement traditional Victorian arcades and have created a fine regional shopping center.
 Leeds is a "green" city, proud of its parks and open spaces, including Woodhouse Moor, close to the university, and Roundhay Park and the Temple Newsam estate near the City Centre.
 Visitors to Leeds are impressed by the range of different leisure facilities.
 There are lively audiences for all kinds of films, concerts, and plays.
-Leeds has a rich musical tradition.
-There is a thriving local music scene covering everything from soul and reggae to jazz and folk.
+Leeds also has a rich musical tradition, with a thriving local music scene covering everything from soul and reggae to jazz and folk.

 One of the first great city universities established in England, the University of Leeds is one of the largest universities in Great Britain today.
 It has become a renowned center of learning and research, and its library is one of the major academic libraries in England with more than 2.5 million volumes.

 Education Abroad in Countries with a Penn State Restricted Travel Designation